App version: 0.1.0

 P2P Lending Uses

-Many P2P platforms offer unsecured personal loans, and these peer-to-peer loans may be used for a variety of purposes.
-For example, you could use personal loans to pay down credit card debt or to fund major home repairs.
+Many P2P platforms offer unsecured personal loans, and these peer-to-peer loans may be used for a variety of purposes, including:

 How Does Peer-to-Peer Lending Work?